Profile

 📦 Storage

-Leftover cooked bratwurst can be stored covered in the fridge for up to two days.
-To reheat, warm gently in a pan over low heat or in the oven to keep the skins crisp.
+Cooked bratwurst can be stored covered in the fridge for up to 2 days.
+Let it cool completely before refrigerating.
+To reheat, warm it gently in a pan over low heat or in the oven at about 150°C. A small splash of water in the pan can help heat it through gently; then cook uncovered briefly so the skin firms up again.
+Freezing is possible, but bratwurst tastes best freshly fried.

 🍷 Pairing